carrot2/carrot2/applications/carrot2-dcs/etc/readme.txt

 ----------------------------------

 Carrot2 Document Clustering Server exposes Carrot2 clustering as a REST service.
-It can cluster documents from an external source  (e.g. a search engine) or documents provided directly as an XML stream.
+It can cluster documents from an external source  (e.g., a search engine) or documents provided directly as an XML stream.
 Results are returned in XML or JSON formats.